Home Sitemap About

 Carpets made with the polyester fiber look great when new.
 It's very soft and comes in many bright and beautiful colors.
 Polyester also resists stains and cleans easily too!
 But all these great features are meaningless once your new carpet starts to mat down and look bad.

-The Problem with Polyester.
+The Main Problem with the Polyester Fiber.

 Some say steam cleaning, raking or fluffing will bring those flattened tufts back to life.
 In my 30+ years in the business, I have not seen it happen yet.
 More about Carpet Fibers.